 - Klugman CM, Shah S, Macy M (2022, November 18).
 Health care specialists: In a triple epidemic, masks could save kids lives.
 Chicago Tribune.

 - Klugman CM (2022, October 7).
-Clicking Accept is Not Informed Consent.
-Hastings Center Forum.
+Clicking ‘Accept’ Is Not Informed Consent.
+The Hastings Center Forum. https://www.thehastingscenter.org/clicking-accept-is-not-informed-consent/

 All posts by Craig Klugman